Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Titans have been favored by 4.5 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have gone over the point total two times in four opportunities (50%).

-- The Titans rack up 23.8 points per game, five fewer than the Jaguars allow per contest (28.8).
+- This year, the Titans rack up five fewer points per game (23.8) than the Jaguars surrender (28.8).

-- In games that Tennessee churns out more than 418.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- Tennessee is 1-1 against the spread and 1-1 overall when the team churns out more than 418.5 yards.

-- The Titans have turned the ball over six more times (7 total) than the Jaguars have forced a turnover (1) this season.
+- This year, the Titans have turned the ball over seven times, six more than the Jaguars' takeaways (1).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jaguars.